parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > A mnemonic may be fully contained by multiple dictionaries.

 > A mnemonic may be [referred to](https://wiki.trezor.io/Developers_guide:Cryptography) as `recovery seed` by some implementations.
+### Whitespace
+A `whitespace` [character](https://en.wikipedia.org/wiki/Whitespace_character) is a standard character with a [glyph](https://en.wikipedia.org/wiki/Glyph) of no visible pixels.
 ### Sentence
-A `sentence` is a mnemonic [serialized](https://en.wikipedia.org/wiki/Serialization) as a [sinistrodextral](https://en.wiktionary.org/wiki/sinistrodextral) string of its words with [whitespace](https://en.wikipedia.org/wiki/Whitespace_character) [delimiters](https://en.wikipedia.org/wiki/Delimiter).
+A `sentence` is a mnemonic [serialized](https://en.wikipedia.org/wiki/Serialization) as a [sinistrodextral](https://en.wiktionary.org/wiki/sinistrodextral) string of its words with whitespace [delimiters](https://en.wikipedia.org/wiki/Delimiter).
 > Even the seemingly-trivial concept of whitespace is a potential implementation pitfall.
 ### Encoding
 An `encoding` is a standard [bidirectional map](https://en.wikipedia.org/wiki/Bidirectional_map) between any mnemonic and its numeric representation.
 > The Electrum v1 encoding is (inadvertently) not fully bidirectional.
 ### Normal Form
 A `normal form` is a standard word, sentence or passphrase [character](https://en.wikipedia.org/wiki/Character_encoding) representation.
-> A single [glyph](https://en.wikipedia.org/wiki/Glyph) may have multiple distinct Unicode [code points](https://en.wikipedia.org/wiki/Code_point), and many distinct glyphs may be rendered similarly or identically.
+> A single glyph may have multiple distinct [code points](https://en.wikipedia.org/wiki/Code_point), and many distinct glyphs may be rendered similarly or identically.
 ### Entropy
 Its `entropy` is the numeric representation of a mnemonic.
 > Both a mnemonic and its entropy represent the same [entropic](https://en.wikipedia.org/wiki/Entropy) value.